chuohaoj/blog/blog/readme.md

 This is a log for learning  django.
-By using django framwork to build a blog system with mongoDB and try to run it on AWS.
+1. Using django framwork to build a blog system.
+(Django tutorial)
+2. Change db from sqlite3 to mongoDB.(pymongo as ORM)
+3. Setup everything on a VPS.
+(AWS)
+4. Run and test blog on the ducker. (docker)

 Front end fork from
 https://github.com/zmrenwu/django-blog-tutorial-templates